14 Mach Number & Reynolds Number

 • Do some research to determine the likely range of Mach and Reynolds numbers encountered by a rocket as it leaves the Earth’s atmosphere.

 • The speed of sound in helium is nearly three times that of air.
-Explain why and what might be some interesting consequences.
+Explain why and what some interesting consequences might be.

 Additional Online Resources